Patna: Civic administration

 In October 2016, the Bihar cabinet approved the Patna Master Plan 2031, which envisages the development of a new airport at Bihta.
 As of August 2015, the area of Patna city (along with its urban agglomeration) is 250 km2.
 Patna Master 2031 is the second master plan of the city that has been passed ever, after the last plan was approved for 1961-1981.
 Patna master plan covers six urban local bodies - Patna Municipal Corporation, Danapur Nagar Parishad, Phulwarisharif Nagar Parishad, Khagaul Nagar Parishad, Maner Nagar Panchayat and Fatuha Nagar Parishad.
 The new master plan proposed to increase the area of Patna city to 1167 km2 to transform it as a metropolitan city.
 5 satellite towns have also been proposed in the master plan at Bihta, Naubatpur, Punpun, Fatuha and Khusrupur.

 Patna has been selected as one of the hundred Indian cities to be developed as a smart city under Government of India's flagship Smart Cities Mission.
 With the grade of a Smart City, Patna will have highly up-to-date and radical provisions like uninterrupted electric supply, first-rate traffic and transport system, superior health care and many other prime utilities.
 Under this scheme, the city will use digital technology that will act as the integral mechanism of the aforesaid facilities and thereby further elevate the lifestyle of the citizens.
 A special purpose vehicle company named the Patna Smart City Limited has been formed to implement the smart city projects.
 On 22 November 2017, Eptisa Servicios de Ingenieria SL of Spain was chosen as the project management consultant.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Patna Municipal Corporation reported total revenue receipts of ₹503 crore (US$60 million) and total expenditure of ₹494 crore (US$59 million) in 2022–23.
+Tax revenue accounted for about 11.9% of the total revenue, while the corporation received ₹293 crore in grants during the financial year.